Cold starts

 Request-time prefetch

 For bursty workloads, submit a warm-up job at the start of a session before the real request arrives.
-The warm-up pays the cold start; the real request arrives warm.
+The warm-up pays the cold start; the real request lands on the now-warm worker.